dro248/easy_tpt/README.md

 ### Warning: TPT doesn't add column headers to your CSVs.
 Unfortunately, TPT does not have a setting to enable this.
 On the bright side, you have the SELECT statement that generated it, so you already know the name and order of everything, right? 🤦

+### Warning: Make sure EasyTPT has a fast connection to Teradata
+While exported data will be written to your cloud storage, we've found that in practice, running EasyTPT via a slow VPN connection can *dramatically* slow the export process.
+To ensure a good/timely user experience, make sure that EasyTPT is running from a server/cluster with a fast connection to your Teradata instance.

 ### Q: I am getting a "name not in HOSTS file or names database" message.
 What does that mean?
 A: For security purposes, Teradata gives database admins the ability to block access / TPT usage from